-WASHINGTON (AP) -- The Commerce Department reports on sales of new homes in December.
-The report will be released at 10 a.m.
-EST Monday.
+WASHINGTON (AP) -- The Commerce Department reports on sales of new homes in July.
+The report will be released Monday at 10 a.m.
+Eastern.

 - Real Estate